kolkhis/tech-notes/linux/redhat/practice-rhcsa-questions.md

     After adding the repo files, both repositories should be enabled and accessible.

+??? warning "Additional Notes"

+    - Verification using `dnf repolist` ensures the repos are functional.
+    - Both methods persist across reboots automatically.
+    - The `gpgcheck=0` disables signature verification, which is acceptable in local/test repositories for exam purposes.
+    - In the actual RHCSA exam, repo links will point to a fully functional repository source, enabling real package access and installations after configuring as we've done above.
+        - So on the exam, we will be able to install packages from the configured repos to test that they work properly.
+        - `man dnf.conf` (search 'repo options')

 ## Question 3:
 ### Configuring and Securing an Apache HTTP Service